Semifree Hamiltonian circle actions on 6-dimensional symplectic manifolds with non-isolated fixed point set: Background

-\begin{remark} By the Morse theoretic argument, if $M$ is a differentiable manifold of dimension $n$ and if the Morse function $f : M \rightarrow \R$ has no critical point of index $1$ or $n-1$, then the number of connected components of $f^{-1}(t)$ is constant for all $t \in \textrm{Im}f \subset \R$.
-Moreover, the number of the connected components of the level set is equal to the connected components of $M$.
+\begin{remark} By a Morse theoretic argument, if $M$ is a differentiable manifold of dimension $n$ and if the Morse function $f : M \rightarrow \R$ has no critical point of index $1$ or $n-1$, then the number of connected components of $f^{-1}(t)$ is constant for all $t \in \textrm{Im}f \subset \R$.
+Moreover, the number of connected components of a level set is equal to the number of connected components of $M$.
 In particular, if $M$ is connected, then every level set is connected.
 (See \cite{Au} p.112) \end{remark}

 The following proposition seems to be known to people, but it is difficult to find proper references for the proof.
 We thereby provide the proof here.